NightfallGT/Discord-Account-Generator/README.md

 - This only uses one chrome window.

 #### FAQ
+IF Chrome crashes..
 1. Make sure your chromedriver.exe file is the same version as your Chrome web browser version
 2. Download the latest version chromedriver.exe: https://chromedriver.chromium.org/downloads

-Then replace the chromedriver.exe file in the folder.
+3. Then replace the chromedriver.exe file in the folder.

-1. Where can i found my generated accounts?
+Where can i found my generated accounts?

-It is located in the output folder.
+1. It is located in the output folder.
 Open up login.txt to see the accounts that has been generated.